JLucasGaldino/LucasGaldino/content/posts/the-pennebaker-journaling-method.md

 In my journaling journey, I've found that the internet is a great tool for finding interesting journaling methods, each oriented towards a different goal.
 Like bullet journaling for managing your tasks and projects, or commonplace books for keeping track of things you've learned.

 But today I want to share with you a journaling method that is not so popular but definitely deserves more attention.
 This method is supported by research to have a great impact in balancing your emotional and mental health.
-All the resources and bibliography for this video can be found in my personal website.
-The link is in the description below.
+All the resources and bibliography for this post can be found below.

-This video is part of a three-video series on journaling that I will be doing on journaling.
+This post is part of a three-post series on journaling that I will be doing on journaling.

 A quick disclaimer before I start, I am not a health professional.
 I am just a pre-med student really interested in psychology, sharing some things on the internet.
 Please consult a health professional if you're suffering from PTSD, depression, anxiety or any of the things we are going to talk about.